Honey Soy Chicken Thighs

 - For extra crispy skin, set your oven to broil in the last 2 minutes of cooking time and broil just until crispy.

 - There is no need to move or turn your chicken at any time during baking.
 Simply, set them on your baking sheet skin-side-up and let them cook skin-side-up the whole time.

-- As your chicken bakes, they will release some of their natural juices.
+- As the chicken bakes, it will release some of its natural juices.
 I recommend baking your chicken on a rimmed baking sheet or jelly roll pan lined with parchment paper.
 This will prevent chicken juice from spilling all over your oven (or kitchen floor) and makes for easy clean-up.

-- To make gluten-free use tamari in place of the soy sauce.
+- To make this recipe gluten-free use tamari in place of the soy sauce.

 Calories: 365kcal | Carbohydrates: 19g | Protein: 20g | Fat: 23g | Saturated Fat: 6g | Cholesterol: 111mg | Sodium: 759mg | Potassium: 278mg | Fiber: 1g | Sugar: 17g | Vitamin A: 88IU | Vitamin C: 1mg | Calcium: 16mg | Iron: 1mg